DI Specialists & Programs

 Skills Assessment

-Take advantage of our free Academic Skills Assessment that we offer for every student.
+Take advantage of our free academic skills assessment that we offer for every student.
 The goal of the assessment is to help us determine your child’s current academic level.
-After that, we offer a placement into the right program to meet your child’s individual learning needs.
+After that, we offer placement into the right program to meet your child’s individual learning needs.

 FAQ